mcgarrah/mcgarrah.github.io/_drafts/2024-09-23-zfs-boot-mirrors-proxmox8-part-1.md

 9BB0-3E21 is configured with: grub (versions: 6.8.12-1-pve, 6.8.4-3-pve)
 ```

+We now have a fully working mirrored zfs boot for Proxmox.

 ---

-Oh shit, we don't have a mirror on a primary ceph node...
+My "oh, crap" moment...
+I don't have a mirror on a primary ceph node...

 ```
 root@harlan:~# zpool status